jasich/Atom-Config/README.md

 Clone this repository in ~/.atom to get my Atom settings.

-Run `apm stars --user jasich —install` from the command line to get all of the packages that I've starred.
+Run `apm stars --user jasich —-install` from the command line to get all of the packages that I've starred.